Athletic Park (Washington)

 The ballfield was located at S Street NW (south); 9th Street NW (east); T Street NW (north); and 10th Street NW (west); about a quarter mile southwest of the eventual site of Griffith Stadium.
 The club folded before the 1884 season ended.

-The ballpark was first mentioned by that name in local newspapers in 1883, and continued to appear as a site for a variety of public events as late as 1888.
+The ballpark was first mentioned by the name Washington Athletic Park in local newspapers in 1883, as the home of the independent Nationals ball club.
+After the AA version of the Nationals folded, the ballpark continued to appear in local papers as a site for a variety of public events as late as 1888.
 By 1889 the block was being cut into lots for new housing.
 The site is now occupied by residences and education-related buildings.